 - The warning light does not come on after the ignition key is turned to "ON". - The warning light remains on after the ignition key is turned to "ON". - The warning light comes on while driving.

-The "TRAC OFF" indicator light will come on when the "VSC TRAC" warning light comes on even if the "TRAC OFF" switch is not pushed.
+The slip indicator light/traction control system off indicator light will come on when the "VSC" warning light comes on even if the "TRAC OFF" switch is not pushed.